List of polyhedral stellations

 In three-dimensional space, applying the operation of stellation to a polyhedron extends its faces (or edges and planes) until they generate new vertices that bound a newly formed figure.
 Stellation represents the dual action to faceting a polyhedron.

 Originating from studies of star polyhedra in 14th century Europe, a proper mathematical account of polyhedral stellations was given by Johannes Kepler in his 1619 classic work, Harmonices Mundi.
-Progress on detailing and enumerating stellations of prominent stars, such as the regular Kepler-Poinsot polyhedra, later ensued, with developments on different stellation methods occurring in the 1900s – principally from Coxeter, du Val, Flather & Petrie (1938) and soon afterward, Pawley (1975).
+Progress later ensued on detailing and enumerating stellations of prominent stars, such as the regular Kepler-Poinsot polyhedra, with developments on different stellation methods occurring in the 1900s, principally from Coxeter, du Val, Flather & Petrie (1938) and soon afterward, Pawley (1975).

 A short generalized table of the most notable polyhedral stellations belonging to convex uniform polyhedra is provided, with complete sets of stellations for the Platonic solids (including the fifty-nine icosahedral stellations), as well as for select Catalan solids (e.g., the rhombic dodecahedron and the rhombic triacontahedron).
-Stellations featuring unbounded vertices, per Wenninger (1983), are also included; these are stellations to infinity which conform to extensions on traditional definitions of polyhedra.
+Stellations of non-convex uniform polyhedra of structure with facial planes passing through their centers (i.e., hemipolyhedral), which render unbounded vertices, are also included; these are stellations to infinity — per Wenninger (1983) — conforming to extensions on traditional definitions of polyhedra.